-with the other.
-Racism and sexism become something nebulous, a pervasive virus which infects everyone.
-If one has the bad fortune of being "white" and "male" (even if one consciously rejects all the social constraints and definitions behind such labels), then he is required to accept the judgment of "non-whites" and "females" about the significance, the "real" unconscious motivations of his actions.
+Some of us refuse to accept the impositions of exploitation and domination.
+We strive to create our own lives and in the process create relationships that escape the logic of submission to proletarianization and commodity consumption.
+By our own will, we redefine our commonalities and our differences, clarifying them through the alchemy of struggle and revolt, basing them on our own passions and desires.
+This makes the form that friendship tends to take in this society completely unpalatable: to simply tolerate another out of loneliness and call this one friend - how pathetic!
+Starting from that sense of pride that moved us to rebel, that point of selfish dignity that will not tolerate further humiliation, we seek to build our friendships upon the greatness we is required to accept the judgment of "non-whites" and "females" about the significance, the "real" unconscious motivations of his actions.
 To do otherwise would constitute arrogance, a lack of consideration and an exercise of "privilege".
 The only outcome I can see from such a way of dealing with these matters (and it is certainly the only outcome I have ever seen) is the creation of a bunch of shy, yet inquisitorial mice tip-toeing around each other for fear of being judged, and just as incapable of attacking the foundations of this society as they are of relating to each other.

 If, on the other hand, we view racism and sexism as expressions of the social ideological constructs of race and gender which have specific institutional foundations, a very different approach applies.
 The concept of race as it is currently understood here in North America has its origins in the institutions of black slavery and the genocide against the indigenous people of this continent.
 Once established by these institutions, it became rooted into all of the power structures on one level or another due to its usefulness to the ruling class, and was trickled down to the exploited classes as a means of separating them and keeping them fighting among themselves.
 Sexism has its origins in the institutions of property, marriage and the family.
 It is here that patriarchy and male dominance have their seat.
-Within crutch.
+Within this framework, gender is created as a social construct, and as with race, it is the continuing usefulness of this construct to the ruling class that has kept it in place in spite of the increasingly obvious absurdity of the institutions that are its basis.
+Thus, the destruction of racism and sexism must start with the explicitly revolutionary project of destroying the institutional frameworks which are the current basis for the constructs of race and gender.
+Such a project is not one of therapy, but of revolt.
+It will not be accomplished by shy, tiptoeing mice - nor by inquisitors - but by self-confident, indomitable rebels.

+Consider this analogy.
+If a person has broken her leg, of course, she must try to set it, get a cast or splint and find a crutch.
 But if the reason why he is having trouble walking is that someone has put a ball and chain on his leg, then her first priority is to cut off that chain and then to guarantee that it won't happen again by destroying the source of the chain.